2026 IIHF Women's World Championship: Format

-The teams will be split into two groups, using the serpentine system.
-The top four teams continue to the knockout phase, while the bottom teams will be relegated.
+The teams were split into two groups, using the serpentine system.
+The top four teams will advance to the knockout phase, while the bottom teams will play the relegation playoff.
 During the knockout stage, there will be a re-seeding after the quarterfinals.

 Preliminary round

 The groups were based on the final rankings from the previous tournament.

+All times are local (UTC+1).